 Small and medium enterprises face similar supply chain challenges as their larger counterparts, but can find them more difficult to overcome.
 With advanced supply chain management software, small businesses are able to predict the future better, maximize available opportunities and nullify the negative impact of uncertainty and disruptions.

-Top Supply Chain Challenges Facing SMEs
+SME Supply Chain Challenges

-Supply chain planning is built on data such as, master data, physical inventory balances or open orders.
+SME Supply chain management is built on data such as, master data, physical inventory balances or open orders.
 Many SMEs have issues with the availability, age, and quality of the data that they use for their supply chain operations.
 If the data is missing, old, or of poor quality, then the resulting plans will not be effective.
-If the data is fresh and of a higher quality, through the use of digital technologies and effective data management processes, you can improve your supply chain planning and decision making.
+If the data is fresh and of a higher quality, through the use of digital technologies and effective data management processes, you can improve your supply chain management and decision making.

 Small businesses are up against a multitude of inventory management challenges.
 Customer expectations are constantly changing, demand is volatile, ecommerce is driving greater competition, and regulatory compliance is more complex than ever.
 Having the right inventory in place at the right time is crucial for SMEs to survive and find opportunities for growth.
 Being unable to fulfil customer orders on time due to inventory shortage or supply disruptions can hurt the public image of any company.
 Cloud-based supply chain management software can provide complete, real-time visibility into your supply chain operations and help you to make informed supply chain decisions.